Contents

 Teams start sprint planning with good intentions and then drown in unexpected tasks until the sprint loses shape.

-Sometimes ownership is unclear, which forces small decisions through too many people.
+Sometimes ownership is unclear, which forces small decisions through too many people and creates unnecessary delays, but also places additional stress on a couple of people.

 If priorities keep changing, engineers lose the ability to plan their work.

 They stop trusting the roadmap.
-They jump into whatever is loudest, and the team isn’t able to finish what it starts.
+They jump into whatever seems to be the most urgent right then and there, and the team isn’t able to finish what it starts.

 Slower delivery becomes the norm, and the whole team feels like it is chasing fires instead of building software.